ericsnowcurrently/pyweb/README.md

 The easiest would probably be interacting with Python over the network/stdio.
 However, it's probably the least efficient.

-In the Node.js world there's also the option of using [an "addon"](https://nodejs.org/api/addons.html) to expose Python.
+Note: In the Node.js world there's also the option of using [an "addon"](https://nodejs.org/api/addons.html) to expose Python.
+However, this is not a cross-platform solution.

 #### technical concerns